-Vendor Risk: Renaissance does not perform due diligence of any kind on the confidentiality/data security/cybersecurity/business continuity practices of vendors that clients select including, but not limited to, custodians, brokers, consultants, banks, Wrap/SMA programs, UMA programs, and mutual funds, etc. Clients are responsible for performing initial and ongoing due diligence on any party they select to service their investment needs.
+Vendor Risk: Renaissance performs limited due diligence on the confidentiality/data security/cybersecurity/business continuity practices of vendors that clients select including, but not limited to, custodians, brokers, consultants, banks, Wrap/SMA programs, UMA programs, and mutual funds, etc. Clients are responsible for performing initial and ongoing due diligence on any party they select to service their investment needs.
 Renaissance has a Written Information Security/Cybersecurity Policy, Privacy Policy, and Compliance Manual, which include policies and procedures for review of vendors that Renaissance selects and has deemed a critical vendor; however, loss of personally identifiable client information is still a risk.
 Risks include account takeovers, hackers, internal associate risks, phishing, and social engineering, among other methods that can be used to obtain confidential client information by third parties.